vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         That might be a better way to handle this to-do list :)

-    Improvement: Navbar code is a M E S S
-        So the navbar works... technically.
-It's
-        a total mess, not AT ALL modular, and this thing of having a separate image for every navbar state will not scale well.
-        Especially when we want to highlight chapters on hover.

-        Actually, if we render each chapter link as a different image, it might be waaaay easier to deal with the navigation, and the clicking.
-        Prolly should have thought of that in the first place -_-.
-Live and learn I guess.

-    Improvement: Navbar JSON
-        Maybe we in each chapter, we can directly include a navbar object that has an ordered list of elements.
-Each element should have:
-            - basicImage
-            - optional hoverImage
-            - optional hoverText (the thing that shows up by the cursor)
-            - optional linkOnClick
-            - description

-        This will have to be included separately for each chapter, but actually that might be a feature, not a bug.
-It takes away ambiguity and allows us to be more flexible chapter to chapter

-        omg someday wouldn't it be cute if the objects reacted to clicks with a small shrink or something?

 TO DISCUSS
     New Feature: Threads
         Having a nested thread display for dialogue